silnrsi/font-alkalami/README.md

 Alkalami v1.300 has been released.

-In a future version of Alkalami, we plan to split Alkalami Regular and Alkalami Light into two separate font families.
-Alkalami Regular will stay the same.
-Alkalami Light will become Ruwudu Regular.
-Future versions of this font will remove non Unicode compliant solutions.
+Alkalami Light is no longer a part of this font project.
+Alkalami Light has become a new font called [Ruwudu Regular](https://github.com/silnrsi/font-ruwudu) This version also removes non Unicode compliant solutions.
 Font sources are published in a public repository.
 The build process requires [smith](https://github.com/silnrsi/smith) and project build parameters are set in the [wscript](wscript).

 ## About ftml tests